-Northern Ireland school holidays 2026
+Northern Ireland school holidays 2026 and 2027

-Upcoming holiday dates in Northern Ireland
+Upcoming school holiday dates in Northern Ireland ✓ education-ni.gov.uk

 - October half-term